Luanti-Extended-Engine-Features/LEEF-math/README.md

 Various useful bits of game math.
 3D line intersections, ray casting, 2d/3d vectors, 4x4 matrices, quaternions, etc.

 This is a fork of CPML (for LÖVE/love3d), it's been ported over the minetest so it can be used in whatever you need it for.
-Documentation can be found here: (link coming soon).
+Documentation can be found here: <https://minetest-unification-library.github.io/MTUL-CPML/>.

 Documentation must be generated manually when a commit is made, because I haven't set up workflows (and have no idea how to).